What you’ll learn.

 You can open STL files using a variety of CAD-friendly software, including Adobe Photoshop.
 From there, you can edit 3D designs and prepare them to send to the printer.

 Do all 3D printers use STL files?

 While STL is the most common file format for 3D printing, it’s not the only option.
-Other files include OBJ, VRML and PLY.
-To ensure that you choose the best file type for your needs, it’s worth comparing different format options.
+Other files include OBJ, VRML, and PLY.
+To ensure you choose the best file type for your needs, it’s worth comparing different format options.